apache/beam/website/src/documentation/patterns/file-processing-patterns.md

 ## Processing files as they arrive

-This section shows you how to process files as they arrive in your file system or object store (like Cloud Storage).
+This section shows you how to process files as they arrive in your file system or object store (like Google Cloud Storage).
 You can continuously read files or trigger stream and processing pipelines when a file arrives.

 ### Continuous read mode